-After that, I was hooked.
+After that, I was hooked on running.

 I started running more frequently, running longer distances, and looking for future races.
 I decided to push myself even further and sign up for a marathon.
 By the time I finished the marathon I felt the same elation as my first race… plus some.
 The walk to the car afterwards was miserable at best, but I didn’t care because I was so proud.
 However, the next day was a little different story as I found myself unable to bend my right leg.